-For employees hired after November 1, 2005: For an employee who has completed eight (8) years of service, upon separation or layoff, the employee will have the option to either: receive monetary compensation for accrued, unused sick time at 50% of the value no more than one time per calendar year; or to obtain service credit to the full extent allowed by Illinois law and IMRF policies.
+12. For employees hired after November 1, 2005 and prior to December 1, 2011:

+- a.
+For an employee who has completed eight (8) years of service, employee will have the option to either: - 1.
+Receive monetary compensation for accrued, unused sick time at 50% of their current payrate or, - 2.
+To obtain service credit to the full extent allowed by Illinois law and IMRF policies, if any.